ivombi/ivombi.github.io/README.md

 **Microsoft** <br>
 *Aug 2020 – present* <br>
 **ACTIVITIES**
+ > -  Access to  Microsoft AI and Machine learning resources and free Azure credits to experiment new ideas.
+ > -  Collaborating with peers around the world to solve problems, share ideas, learn and get international exposure
- > - 	Event: Introduction to Git and GitHub (8th October 2020)
- > - 	Event: Azure Machine Learning (31st October 2020) <br>
+ > -  Organisation of community	Events : Introduction to Git and GitHub (8th October 2020), Azure Machine Learning (31st October 2020) <br>

 **WHO AFRICA Hackathon** <br>
 *30TH March – 1ST April 2020* <br>
 **ACTIVITIES**
-> - 	Developing new technological and innovative ideas that could contribute to strengthening the current COVID-19 response.
+> - Brainstorming on the	Development of new technological and innovative ideas that could contribute to strengthening the current COVID-19 response in the Africa continent.
 [Covid-19 Screening Tool](https://covid-19-119e0.web.app/)

 **Founder &CEO, Data Analyst, Database Developer and Administrator**<br>